HDR Portrait Tutorial

 Step 2 – Processing the Subject

 If your subject needs cleaning up, now would be a good time to remove pimples or unwanted blemishes.
-I use Portraiture to do this because it does a fantastic job while saving me lots of time.
+I use a plugin called Portraiture to do this because it does a fantastic job while saving me lots of time.
 Below is a screen capture of my Portraiture window.
 Left image is the original, right image is the filtered result.

 ![]() |